Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     2. Uses multiple operators in data transformation pipelines and/or inline R code

         -   [x] Objective attempt

         -   [ ] Objective met

         -   Grader comments: missing logical operators (e.g, &, \|, !)

+            Done (3.6 11:50)

+            use logical operators (!) to check my missing data/outlier, also use a inline R code in missing data/outliers part

 7. Parse and define functions and arguments